MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Introduction

-\section{introduction}
+In this paper, we propose \sys, a multi-fidelity framework that overcomes the prohibitive costs and high dimensionality of Spark SQL tuning through query-based fidelity partitioning and density-based search space compression.
+By integrating a two-phase warm start and adapted transfer learning, MFTune achieves a superior balance between historical knowledge reuse and efficient exploration.
+Experimental results on TPC-H and TPC-DS benchmarks confirm that MFTune consistently delivers optimal performance across all evaluated settings, significantly outperforming five state-of-the-art methods with negligible computational overhead.

+\begin{acks} This work is supported by the National Natural Science Foundation of China (U23B2048, U22B2037) and the ``Fundamental Research Funds for the Central Universities, Peking University''.
+Bin Cui is the corresponding author. \end{acks}

+\section{Introduction}

 The recent explosion of data has catalyzed the widespread deployment of large-scale query systems, such as Hive~\cite{hive_thusoo2009hive}, Presto~\cite{presto_sethi2019presto}, and Spark SQL~\cite{armbrust2015spark}.
-Among these, Spark SQL has emerged as a premier choice for industry-scale data processing due to its robust integration with the Spark ecosystem~\cite{spark_zaharia2010spark} and its superior performance in handling complex analytical workloads.
-It serves as a foundational component for critical downstream applications like database management~\cite{xin2013shark}.
-However, the efficiency of Spark SQL is heavily dependent on more than 200 configuration knobs that govern system behaviors like memory management and shuffle partitioning~\cite{spark_configuration}.
-For example, the knob \textit{spark.executor.memory} specifies the amount of memory for an executor process.
-An excessively large value increases garbage collection time, whereas an excessively small value may cause out-of-memory errors.
-Because the default settings are often suboptimal for specific workloads and the search space is prohibitively large, manual tuning by database administrators is both time-consuming and far from optimal.
+Among these, Spark SQL has emerged as a premier choice for industry-scale data processing due to its robust integration with the Spark ecosystem~\cite{spark_zaharia2010spark} and its superior performance in handling complex analytical workloads~\cite{jin2025postman}.
+In real-world scenarios, Spark SQL workloads typically have two characteristics.
+First, they often include multiple queries, as production data processing tasks are commonly structured as multi-stage workflows, such as Extract, Load, and Transform pipelines in data warehousing~\cite{kimball2013data} and feature generation for machine learning~\cite{huyen2022designing}.
+Second, they typically process large volumes of data, spanning hundreds of gigabytes to several terabytes or more~\cite{warren2015big}.
+The combination of multiple queries and massive datasets makes Spark SQL workloads highly resource-intensive, often requiring hours or even days to complete.
+Meanwhile, the efficiency of Spark SQL is heavily dependent on more than 200 configuration knobs that govern system behaviors like memory management and shuffle partitioning~\cite{spark_configuration}.
+Because default settings are often suboptimal, each evaluation is costly, and the configuration space is prohibitively large, manual tuning is both time-consuming and far from optimal.